-To be eligible to receive a Michigan Provisional Teaching Certificate, you must meet the following requirements:
+To be eligible to receive a Michigan Standard Teaching Certificate, you must meet the following requirements:

 - Completion of degree requirements and teaching major, minor, and education major/professional program requirements.